Erik Østergaard - Evaluate JavaScript Expression / Evaluere JavaScript udtryk

 The eval function is a built-in function in JavaScript (JScript) itself, which is not a method (see the Reference information below), and is never applied to an instance using the dot operator (.).
 It is on the same plane as a function that you create using the function keyword.
 Although eval( ) sounds as if it should be used only to evaluate mathematical equations, this function can actually do much more.
 The eval function attempts to evaluate its string argument as a JavaScript (JScript) expression and return its value.
 All the normal rules for evaluating expressions, including variable substitution, are performed by the eval function.
 This function is extremely powerful simply because it evaluates any JavaScript (JScript) expression, no matter what that expression does.
 This means, that you can pass the contents of an HTML (HyperText Markup Language) text field or textarea to the eval function, which promptly tries to execute the contents of that text field or textarea as JavaScript (JScript) code.

-Try to type alert('Hello World!') to
+Try to type alert('Hello World!')

 the "Input:" text field (Input textarea) using